strangetom/ingredient-parser/README.md

-It's likely that some of these features aren't necessary, but I haven't don't the analysis to look at the impact of removing each one.
+It's likely that some of these features aren't necessary, but I haven't done the analysis to look at the impact of removing each one.

 Step 3 is to train the model.
 The two datasets are combined and split into training and testing sets.
-The NYTimes data is limited to first 30,000 entries to prevent it overwhelming the StrangerFoods data.
+The NYTimes data is limited to the first 30,000 entries to prevent it overwhelming the StrangerFoods data.

 The training and testing data is transformed to get it's features and correct labelling